GuanceCloud/datakit/internal/export/doc/en/apis.md

 ## `/v1/dialtesting/debug` | `POST` {#api-debug-dt}

-Providing the ability to debug dialtesting remotely.
+Providing the ability to debug dialtesting remotely, and the target network can be controlled through [environment variables](../integrations/dialtesting.md#env).

 Example of request: ：